-Head of Religious Education (RE)
+Joint Acting Heads of Religious Education (RE)

 Welcome to the Religious Education Department.
 At the core of Catholic education lies the Christian vision of the human person.
 This vision is expressed and explored in classroom religious education.
 Therefore, classroom religious education is at the heart of our school’s mission to be ‘Christ to all’.
 Our purpose is to provide students with a rigorous academic experience in which to engage with the deepest questions of life and find reasons for hope.

 Our programme of study is based upon the ‘Religious Education Curriculum Directory for Catholic Schools’ (2012) produced by the Bishops’ Conference of England and Wales.
 It provides the opportunity for students to learn about religion and from religion to explore a personal response to what they have learnt.
 We aim to develop skills of knowledge, understanding, analysis and evaluation and confidence in using religious language so that students are able to discuss their learning and reflections in an articulate manner.

 Why study Religious Studies: Philosophy and Ethics?

 You will develop a passion for discussing moral issues and investigating topics which affect the society within which we live.
 Some of the skills you develop are transferable to other subjects, such as the ability to analyse and think critically, and the ability to discuss the strengths and weaknesses of an argument.

 This is unanimously recognised by universities as an academic and challenging subject.
 It is useful for studying Theology, Philosophy, Medicine, Law, History and others at university.
 It will support careers in teaching, journalism, business, pharmaceuticals, medicine, scientific research, corporate roles, youth and social work and law.

 Section A: Philosophy of Religion

 Arguments for the existence of God, evil and suffering, religious experience, religious language, miracles, and self and life after death.